rmulton/riw_project/README.md

 ./riw_project -build_for <path_to_collection> -collection <collection_type>
 ```

 # Design
-## Priority
+## Priorities
-The main design choice of this program is that **the priority is to have the shortest response to request time**.
+The main priority of this program is to have **the shortest response to request time**.
 A possible drawback could be a slower index building time.
+The second priority is to **allow the user to easily extend the program**.
-## Use cases
+## Target use cases
 The goal of this project is to parse a collection of documents of any kind, then build a reversed index to handle search request on the collection.
 Three use cases are considered:
 1. The index can be held in memory
 2. The index cannot be held in memory